astravant/digital-garden-jekyll/_notes/daily-notes.md

 	- rising inflation concerns due to gov't stimulus
 	- growing mistrust of authority
 	- PayPal, on October 21st, began facilitating the buying and selling of crypto
-	- bitcoin is up 40% since

 - surround yourself with smarter, more mature minds.
 The smartest people you can find.
 - Surround yourself with people who challenge you and teach you.
-- entrepreneurs must be willing to be misunderstood for long periods of time.
+- Entrepreneurs must be willing to be misunderstood for long periods of time.
 - As a company grows, everything needs to scale, including the size of your failed experiments.
 - Breakthrough in aging
 	- Tel Aviv University found a form of oxygen therapy - hyperbaric oxygen chamber can be used to reverse two key indicators of biologicla aging: telomere length and senescent cells